sdr-enthusiasts/docker-reversewebproxy/README.md

 Similar to `REVPROXY`, `REDIRECT` can contain comma separated entries.
 See example in the default `docker-compose.yml`.

 ### Configuration of SSL

+SSL can only be enabled if you have a domain name (a real one or a Dynamic DNS name) that currently points at your WebProxy instance.
+This means that your WebProxy must be accessible from the internet (forward of port 80 and port 443 required if behind a router).

 The following settings will enable SSL to be part of the reverse proxy.
 SSL certificates are provided by Lets Encrypt.